 Sound masking and volume

 The little Rohm really surprised me with its volume.
-For such a tiny device, the speaker can certainly roar on the maximum volume.
+For such a tiny device, the speaker can certainly roar at the maximum volume.
 So this might be useful if you’re traveling and find to your horror that your hotel room is right above a busy street.

 I found it can reliably mask pretty much all noise from outside the house, whether placed near your bed or by the offending non-soundproof window.